dmitrynovik/NetEnumerableExtensions/README.md

 ## Fluent conversions

-One line conversions into more types than just Array or List
+One line conversions into more collection types than just Array or List
 ```
 var set = items.ToHashSet();
 ```